-The financing envelope for a single project to be submitted is from US\$ 3 million to 5 million for the Mitigation sub-window call.
+The financing envelope for a single project to be submitted is from US\$ 5 million to 15 million.
 In exceptional cases and on recommendation by the Independent Evaluation Panel, funding may be granted above or below these limits.

-Is the CAW a 100% grant or will it be part of concessional loan?
+Is the CAW a 100% grant or will part of it be concessional loans?